• “Family needs to stick together – gambling not only affects the victim, but loved ones around them too”

 Finances

-In most cases, people who have a gambling problem have difficulty dealing with money.
-There are measures you can take to protect yourself and those around you, including:
+There are measures you can take to financially protect yourself and those around you, including:

 • Take control of finances for the immediate future.